 - For boiling: prepare the potatoes and carrots in one pot and the beets separately.
 Fill the pots with water, season generously with salt, add the veggies and bring to a simmer.
 Cook until fork tender, then allow the vegetables to cool before handling!

 Enjoyed this delicious Eastern European salad recipe?
-Check out some of my other recipes from Ukraine and Russia!
+Check out some of my other recipes from Ukraine you’re sure to enjoy!

 - Ukrainian Stewed Beef & Potatoes – this easy and delicious dish is so hearty and warming!
 A family favorite!

 - Chicken Rice Pilaf (Plov) – this aromatic rice dish is packed with flavor!

 Vinaigrette Beet Potato Salad Recipe (video)